 Career pivots are more common than you think.
 Today, people on average change careers about 12 times in their lifetime.
 According to the Bureau of Labor Statistics, in 2016, the average tenure at a company was 4.2 years.
-If a career pivot seems like something you are ready to do, here are some tips to get you going.
+If a career pivot into data analytics seems like something you are ready to do, here are some tips to get you going.

 Where do you begin?

 The first step is to evaluate your skill set.
 Search through job postings that interest you and look through the skills they require.
 Make connections from your current skill set to new roles.
 If you have a background in marketing, you can more easily take on an analytical role in marketing.
 Many analytical jobs desire previous industry knowledge, such as Mimecast, an email management platform company.
 They are seeking a Business Analyst that has a previous background with other marketing management softwares.
 They also prefer project management and salesforce experience – skill you may be able to bring to the table.

 Once you have made connections to your skills, look for where your gaps are.
 Some of the most common analytical roles require experience in Excel and SQL.
 More advanced positions require analytical tools like R or Python.
 If you are missing these, consider skilling up before you leave your current role.

 Network, network, network!